 Faculty Insights with Chemistry Professor Robert Lettan

-Dr. Lettan, assistant professor of chemistry, discusses his favorite courses to teach at Chatham, what he loves about teaching, and what inspires his instruction in the science fields.
+Dr. Lettan, chair of the science department and associate professor of chemistry, discusses his favorite courses to teach at Chatham, what he loves about teaching, and what inspires his instruction in the science fields.

 Explore the Chemistry Degree:

 Approved by the American Chemical Society, the curriculum includes intensive preparation for graduate study and careers in the chemical industry or governmental laboratories.

 - Students have opportunities to conduct research with peers and faculty, and have published and presented at conferences.

 - Students receiving BS degrees in chemistry are able to have their degrees certified as meeting the rigorous standards of the American Chemical Society.
 Fewer than 700 of the 5,000 American colleges and universities have achieved this privilege.

 - You can apply for Research Experiences for Undergraduates (REU) positions, sponsored by the National Science Foundation or others.
 This program allows undergraduate students to participate in active research projects during the summer before their junior or senior year.

 - You can also leverage Pittsburgh’s tight-knit academic and medical community through connections our faculty has around the region.

 Integrated Chemistry Laboratory